Bhaal22/whatsclose/README.md

 	* model : folder containing the Base classes
 	* services : folder containing the services
 		* ServiceHandler : main class used for initialising the events

+#www
+##Location
+  * Front end is hosted on the following web server : [http://whatsclose.drylm.org:81]